 - 1. Follow the clinical policies and procedures outlined in the Guidelines for Undergraduate Field Experience Manual. - 2.
 Arizona students must maintain a current Level One State of Arizona Department of Public Safety Fingerprint Clearance Card or current fingerprint clearance documentation in accordance with the fingerprint policies of the state in which the student resides. - 3.
 Maintain continuous enrollment in the nursing major courses.
-Traditional campus students maintain enrollment for the Fall and Spring semesters.
 Fast-track students maintain enrollment for the Fall, Spring, and Summer semesters.
 This includes clinical rotations. - 4.
 Earn a grade of a C or better in all nursing major courses. - 5.
 Only failed courses within the same academic term may be repeated one time, provided the student follows the college's reapplication process and the application is approved.
-Failure in a didactic or clinical course also results in failure of the co-requisite course; however, co-requisite failures are processed as a single non-passing occurrence.
+Failure in a didactic or clinical course also results in failure of the corequisite course; however, co-requisite failures are processed as a single non-passing occurrence.
 Students who fail one or more nursing core course(s) for the second time in consecutive or non-consecutive semesters will not be approved re-entry to the program.